 After checking your payslip and contract for an explanation, try to speak to your employer first to find out why, or a Trade Union representative if you are a member.
 Ultimately you have the right to make a claim at Employment Tribunal for your money.

-If your employer tells you that you have been overpaid
+If your employer tells you that you’ve been overpaid

-Your Employer will no doubt try to recover the overpayment from you, and they are allowed to deduct payments from your wages, by law, to cover this.
+Your Employer will no doubt try to recover the overpayment from you, and they’re allowed to deduct payments from your wages, by law, to cover this.
 However, if you can prove that: